cole-downey/trigger-tracker/README.md

 # Getting Started with Create React App

-After pulling the code, run `npm install` and then run `npm install react-rating-stars-component --save`
+After pulling the code, run `npm install` whenever there are new packages added that you don't have

 ## Available Scripts